Michael-Gibbons/OSB/docs/quickstart.md

 npm init @shopify/app@latest -- --template=https://github.com/Michael-Gibbons/OSB
 ```

-Then run the following command to install all required dependencies.
+Then run the following command to install all required dependencies and register the app with shopify.

 ```
 npm run dev